Close Close

 The Council of Endowed Chairs (CEC) seeks to promote and advance recognition of Monmouth University as a center for excellence in teaching and research through heightened commitments to the scholarship of presentation, publication, and public engagement.
 Its members hope to serve as resources for other scholars at Monmouth, both students and faculty, as well as provide expertise to regional and national audiences.
 The ideal of interdisciplinary collaboration guides the activities of the Council of Endowed Chairs.
 Members of the Council represent and work across diverse majors and Schools in order to undertake the scholarship of discovery and the creation of new knowledge as they seek to strengthen communities of learners.

-Recent Works by Council Members
+Recent Books by Council Members

 Higher Education and Disaster Capitalism in the Age of COVID-19